How to Pay Off Debt Fast in 2026: Avalanche vs Snowball

 The avalanche method targets debts with the highest interest rate first.
 You make minimum payments on every debt, then throw all extra money at the balance with the highest APR.
 Once that debt is eliminated, you roll the freed-up payment into the next-highest-rate balance.

 This approach is mathematically optimal because it minimizes the total interest you pay over the life of your debts.
 If you have a credit card at 24.99% APR and a student loan at 5.5%, the avalanche method attacks the credit card first, preventing that high rate from compounding against you.
+Use our credit card calculator to see how much interest you can save.

 - Best for: Disciplined individuals motivated by saving the maximum amount of money